SatsuyaSystems/openapi-ai-discord/README.md

 Running the bot
 1. Copy `.env.example` to `.env` and fill values.
+2. Ensure OpenWebUI is running and Memory API is enabled
-2. Install deps: npm install
+3. Install deps: npm install
+4. **Test memory system** (optional): `npm run test:memory`
-3. Start: npm start (or npm run dev)
+5. Start: npm start (or npm run dev)

 Troubleshooting
 - Health check: on ready the bot runs `openwebui.checkHealth()` (see [`OpenWebUIClient.checkHealth()`](src/utils/openwebui.js)).
 If it fails, verify `OPENWEBUI_URL` and network access.